A Campaign to help a young boy called Zakk who has cerebral palsy, reach his full potential in life.

 I am pleased to say the operation was a huge success and he has started to take his first steps using a walking frame.

 His living costs though remain incredibly high.
 The surgery he had requires him to have on going intensive physiotherapy and personal training.
 He has physiotherapy 2 times a week, personal training once a week and horse rides every Friday to strengthen his core.
 On top of this Zakk has an ongoing need for specialist equipment, that due to funding cuts aren’t available to us from the local authorities; seating equipment, ceiling hoist, specialist wheelchairs and orthotic splints.
+Zakk also needs the garden adapted to make it more accessible for his needs.

 Thank you for your support